- basic spins (chair spin and variations, soldier, frog);

 When you feel that this exercise is not difficult for you, start trying to bend the body back after raising your knees in the chest.
 That is, keeping your legs pressed against the body.
 You ended up head over heels.
 The only thing left to do is to level your knees.
 You are in the chopper.
 Then do a power gang – start bending your arms, as if pulling the body back upward and lowering your legs down.

 It is very important to carry out the power elements on both sides!

 Later on, you can practice this trick without bending your knees when raising your legs.
 Lifting smooth legs in the position of the chopper you will use the press even more.

-The chopper using a swing is performed as follows: grab the pylon with your bent hands approximately at eye level, the far arm from above.
-Step forward with your near leg and grab the pylon with your armpit at that moment.
+The chopper using a swing is performed as follows: grab the pole with your bent hands approximately at eye level, the far arm from above.
+Step forward with your near leg and grab the pole with your armpit at that moment.
 Next, your far leg rises to the top.
 Now let’s add the push of the near leg and the swing of the far leg.
-Try to swing not on the pylon, but a little away from the pylon and raise the pelvis upwards when swinginging.
+Try to swing not on the pole, but a little away from the pole and raise the pelvis upwards when swinging.
 In the position where the fly leg is at the top, start moving the support leg upwards and hold the chopper.

-Lift and lean the straight leg to the front surface of the pylon under the knee and bend the leg.
-Then, while holding a good knee grip, lower the pelvis down, increasing the area of grip on the pylon.
-Hold the pylon with both hands and the near one on top.
-After – raise the far leg and move it straight from the front of the pylon, press it against the near leg, the stretched foot looks up into the diagonal.
-Now the elbow hooks at the back of the pylon and with the palm of your hand holds the straight leg from the front.
+Lift and lean the straight leg to the front surface of the pole under the knee and bend the leg.
+Then, while holding a good knee grip, lower the pelvis down, increasing the area of grip on the pole.
+Hold the pole with both hands and the near one on top.
+After – raise the far leg and move it straight from the front of the pole, press it against the near leg, the stretched foot looks up into the diagonal.
+Now the elbow hooks at the back of the pole and with the palm of your hand holds the straight leg from the front.
 If you’re sure you’re holding on well, take the other hand aside.
 You’ve made a martini!